-- Leafleting Handing out leaflets, sweets or anything else unfortunately cannot happen in any form this year. - Posters posters on campus are not going to be allowed.
-Candidates that have to shield or self-isolate will not be able to put up posters on campus, and even allowing others to encourages moving around on campus that is not ideal given the current situation with the pandemic.
-Posters, therefore, will not be allowed on campus - this goes for any sort of physical campaigning on campus too.
-We'll be providing space on our website for candidate graphics and posters. - Lecture shout outs We'd encourage you to do shout outs at the start or end of online lectures - just make sure you speak to the lecturer beforehand to get an invite and approval.
+- Leafleting Any leaflets you produce for your campaign should be placed in designated leaflet points - speak to staff in charge of that building to locate these.
+Handing out leaflets, sweets or anything else unfortunately cannot happen in any form this year. - Posters Posters are fine and can be put up in designated points around campus primarily there will be two boards in the Waterfront and the SU Social Space for this. - Lecture shout outs We'd encourage you to do shout outs at the start or end of online lectures - just make sure you speak to the lecturer beforehand to get an invite and approval.
 You should only do a seminar shout out for your own seminar - candidates should not be going into seminars that aren't their own.
 You can however ask friends and supporters to do a shout out for you in their seminars.